 Parts of the product may be derived from Berkeley BSD systems, licensed from the University of California.
-UNIX is a registered trademark in the U.S. and other countries, exclusively licensed through X/Open Company, Ltd.
+UNIX is a registered trademark in the U.S. and other countries, exclusively licensed through X/Open Company, Ltd. For Netscape CommunicatorTM, the following notice applies: (c) Copyright 1995 Netscape Communications Corporation.
+All rights reserved.

-Sun, Sun Microsystems, the Sun logo, Java, the Java Coffee Cup logo, Sun StorEdge, Enterprise Network Array, AnswerBook, Solaris, docs.sun.com, and Solaris are trademarks, registered trademarks, or service marks of Sun Microsystems, Inc. in the U.S. and other countries.
+Sun, Sun Microsystems, the Sun logo, AnswerBook2, docs.sun.com, Sun StorEdge, Enterprise Network Array, and Solaris are trademarks, registered trademarks, or service marks of Sun Microsystems, Inc. in the U.S. and other countries.
 All SPARC trademarks are used under license and are trademarks or registered trademarks of SPARC International, Inc. in the U.S. and other countries.
 Products bearing SPARC trademarks are based upon an architecture developed by Sun Microsystems, Inc.

-The OPEN LOOK and Sun[TM] Graphical User Interface was developed by Sun Microsystems, Inc. for its users and licensees.
+The OPEN LOOK and $Sun^{TM}$ Graphical User Interface was developed by Sun Microsystems, Inc. for its users and licensees.
 Sun acknowledges the pioneering efforts of Xerox in researching and developing the concept of visual or graphical user interfaces for the computer industry.
 Sun holds a non-exclusive license from Xerox to the Xerox Graphical User Interface, which license also covers Sun's licensees who implement OPEN LOOK GUIs and otherwise comply with Sun's written license agreements.